Search now

 Swiss Activities Tip No. 2: If your bike fits in a bag, you don't pay anything for taking it with you.
 If you are looking for such a bag, you can buy one at the SBB for just under 100.- CHF.
 For this to be worthwhile, however, you need to take your bike on a longer train journey at least five or six times.

-If you are traveling with a group of 10 or more, you can take advantage of a group rate with a 30% price reduction.
-The exact conditions can be found on the SBB website and you can buy the ticket either online or at the ticket office.
-A special feature is the long validity of the group ticket.
-A one-way trip is valid for 10 days, while you can use the ticket for up to 30 days in case of a return trip.
+If you’re traveling with a group of 10 or more, you can take advantage of a group fare that offers a 30% discount.
+You can find the exact details on the SBB website, and you can purchase the ticket either online or at the counter.
+One special feature is the long validity of the group ticket.
+A one-way trip is valid for 10 days, while for round trips, you can use the ticket for up to 30 days.

 Swiss Family Card

-The specially developed family card is available for families.
-This allows children between their 6th and 16th birthday to travel with their parents for free.
-You receive the Swiss Family Card free of charge when you buy a ticket from the Swiss Travel System.
+There is a specially designed family card for families.
+It allows children between their 6th and 16th birthdays to travel free with their parents.
+You get the Swiss Family Card for free when you buy a ticket within the Swiss Travel System.
 This includes, for example, the Swiss Travel Pass.
-The Swiss Family Card is available worldwide at all points of sale that offer Swiss Travel Systems tickets.
+The Swiss Family Card is available worldwide at all sales points offering Swiss Travel System tickets.

-If you are in Switzerland only for tourist reasons, this subscription is not relevant for you.
-But there is a ticket that is valid for a whole year for all public transport in Switzerland.
-It is called Generalabonnement (GA).
-If you are not traveling excessively in Switzerland for a year, as many commuters are, this expensive subscription is not worth it.
+If you’re only in Switzerland for tourism, this subscription is not relevant for you.
+However, there is a ticket valid for all public transport in Switzerland for an entire year.
+It’s called the General Subscription (GA).
+If you’re not travelling extensively in Switzerland throughout the year, like many commuters do, this expensive subscription is not worth it.

-It includes all routes that can be traveled with the Day Pass and costs CHF 3860 for adults.
-An ingenious invention, of which you must have heard once but may also forget again immediately.
-Unless you are secretly planning to emigrate and want to explore every corner of Switzerland.
+It covers all routes accessible by day ticket and costs 3,995 CHF for adults.
+It’s a brilliant invention you should have heard about at least once, but then can forget again—unless you secretly plan to emigrate and want to explore every corner of Switzerland.

 What is the Swiss Family Card?

-The specially developed family card is available for families.
-This allows children between their 6th and 16th birthday to travel with their parents for free.
-You receive the Swiss Family Card free of charge when you buy a ticket from the Swiss Travel System.
-This includes, for example, the Swiss Travel Pass.
-The Swiss Family Card is available worldwide at all points of sale that offer Swiss Travel Systems tickets.
+There's a special family card designed for families.
+It allows children aged between 6 and 16 to travel for free with their parents.
+You can get the Swiss Family Card for free when you purchase a ticket from the Swiss Travel System.
+This includes products like the Swiss Travel Pass.
+The Swiss Family Card is available for free at all sales points that offer tickets from the Swiss Travel System.

 Other rail tickets in Switzerland